Ayush-Patel15/amazon-scraper-with-flask/README.md

 # Advanced scraper(bs4) integrated with flask and pagination support

 It is a combination of requests, bs4 and flask that crawls the source and provides some descriptive details of a product.
+Pre-defined html template is used for displaying the content of home page i.e. best deals.
 Details are:

 - Title
 - Brand